armanuddin05/decentralized-exchange/README.md

-# Crypto Exchange
+# crypto exchange
-### DEX to simulate paper trading.
-Includes best UI/UX charts from beginner to advanced.
+### DEX that includes proper paper trading simulation. includes best UI/UX charts for beginners to learn from.